 The Magdalen Hospital Trust

-All applications must be through a registered charity.
+All applications must be through a UK-registered charity.

 Who can benefit?